Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Method Page Budget: 2.5pg Status: TSA drafted

-The core of \toolname{} lies in two innovations that adapt PPO for the multi-objective setting.
-A detailed summary of the complete method is available in Algorithm~\ref{alg:mo-ppo-single}, found in Appendix~\ref{appendix:code}, alongside all Lemmas and Propositions.
+The key contributions of \toolname{} lie in two design modifications that adapt PPO to the multi-objective setting.
+A detailed description of the full algorithm is provided in Algorithm~\ref{alg:mo-ppo-single} (Appendix~\ref{appendix:code}), along with supporting lemmas and propositions.

-\textbf{Decomposed Policy Optimization with Dynamic Sampling:} We compute the PPO clipped surrogate objective for each of the $d$ advantages separately.
-We then derive the final policy update by multiplying the preference weights and clipped objectives.
-This ensures that PPO’s clipping mechanism operates on the \emph{raw advantage signals}, and the weights $\omega$ are applied only after stabilization.
-As shown in Proposition~\ref{prop:equivalence}, this \emph{Late-Stage Weighting (LSW)} preserves the full information content of each advantage stream, and avoids both the destructive cancellation of Early Scalarization (ES) and the premature dampening of Mid-stage Vectorial Scalarization (MVS).
-This can be visualized in Figure~\ref{fig:teaser} as the PPO Surrogate Losses which gets multiplied with the objective weights to construct the final loss.
+\textbf{Decomposed Policy Optimization via Late-Stage Weighting:} \toolname{} computes the PPO clipped surrogate objective independently for each of the $d$ objective-specific advantages.
+The resulting per-objective losses are then combined using the preference weights $\omega$ to form the final policy update.
+By applying weighting only after the clipping operation, this \emph{Late-Stage Weighting (LSW)} ensures that PPO’s trust-region mechanism operates directly on per-objective signals before aggregation.
+As shown in Proposition~\ref{cor:hierarchy}, this ordering preserves more informative advantage signals under conflicting objectives and reduces cancellation effects associated with Early Scalarization (ES) and Mid-stage Vectorial Scalarization (MVS).
+This process is illustrated in Figure~\ref{fig:teaser}, where per-objective PPO surrogate losses are combined through preference weighting to construct the final objective.

-\textbf{Scaled Diversity Regularization:} To prevent mode collapse, we introduce a loss term that increases the policy's behavioral diversity.
-This works by encouraging the KL divergence between action distributions to be proportional to the distance between their conditioning preferences.
-Proposition~\ref{lem:diversity_theory} proves that any minimizer of the resulting actor objective \emph{cannot exhibit representational mode collapse}, ensuring that distinct preferences map to distinct behaviors.
-This can be visualized in Figure~\ref{fig:teaser} as the Diversity Regularizer, which gets added to the Late Stage Weighting constructed in the prior step.
+\textbf{Scaled Diversity Regularization:} To mitigate representational collapse in the preference-conditioned policy, \toolname{} introduces a diversity regularization term in the actor objective.
+This term encourages the KL divergence between action distributions to scale with the distance between their corresponding preference vectors.
+As discussed in Proposition~\ref{lem:diversity_theory}, this regularizer promotes preference-dependent behavioral differentiation by discouraging identical policies for distinct preferences.
+In practice, it helps the learned policy maintain diverse behaviors across the preference simplex.
+This component is depicted in Figure~\ref{fig:teaser} as the diversity regularizer added to the LSW-based objective.